Castle Romeo

 Castle Romeo was the code name given to one of the tests in the Operation Castle series of U.S. nuclear tests.
 It was the first test of the TX-17 thermonuclear weapon, the first deployed thermonuclear bomb.

 It was detonated on 26 March 1954, at Bikini Atoll of the Marshall Islands, on a barge moored in the middle of the crater from the Castle Bravo test.
-It was the first such barge-based test, a necessity that had come about because the powerful thermonuclear devices obliterated the small islands following detonation.
+It was the first of several such barge-based tests at Bikini.

 Deployment

 The tested design became the first air-droppable thermonuclear device, initially the "emergency capability" EC-17, of which only five were made.
 The first deployable staged radiation implosion Teller-Ulam thermonuclear weapon evolved into the Mark 17, of which 200 were made.
 Both of those were huge devices, weighing 39,000 lb and 42,000 lb respectively.
 As a result, only the B-36 was capable of carrying that first generation of thermonuclear bombs.
 They were also some of the largest yield devices deployed by Strategic Air Command — the EC-17 producing around 10 megatonnes (Mt), and the Mk 17 between 11 and 15 Mt.
 They were all out of service by August 1957.